 Learning Resources that Challenge and Engage

 This resources section of the Hub is focused on ideas that facilitate student learning.
-The range of ideas, resources and tools explicitly involve Questioning, Dialogue and Formative Feedback.
-Attempting lessons based on these ideas should provide concrete actions linked to your vision of creating a culture of challenge for all.
+The range of ideas, resources and tools explicitly involve Empowering Learners, Building Collaborative Relationships and Valuing Progress.
+Attempting lessons based on these ideas should provide concrete actions linked to your vision of creating independent and collaborative learners.

 All of the lesson plans and supporting resources can be used with your students in classrooms or remotely.
 We encourage you to try out the lesson ideas, not just once but a few times.
 Keep coming back to the same lesson resources, adapt them to suit your own practice, context or current affairs, and build the ideas into something personal and practical for you.

 Check out the Action Learning section of the Hub too.
 In addition to the resources here, the action learning page encourages you to share your actions – and resources – with colleagues, so you can have a go at something new together!